The-Alphabet-Cartel/ash-dash/docs/wiki/future/ash-vault/roadmap.md

 ## 📋 Executive Summary

 Ash-Vault is the Crisis Archive & Backup Infrastructure for the Ash ecosystem.
-Running on the **Syn VM** (named after the Norse goddess who guards doors), it provides encrypted object storage and implements the 1-2-3 backup strategy to ensure crisis session data survives any disaster scenario.
+Running on the **Syn VM** (named after the Norse goddess who guards doors), it provides encrypted object storage and implements the 1-2-3 backup strategy.

 ### Key Capabilities